 Full details of how to register a complaint or provide feedback can be found in our Complaints Policy.

 Details of accreditation for all participating organisations can be found on our website.
 The STAR website shows the level of accreditation for each brand submitted from a company Group.

 Accreditation is valid for a calendar year and all STAR accreditation logos are clearly labelled with the year of accreditation and the product / SLA set.

 Accreditations are awarded annually based on the MI submitted.
-STAR needs initially a minimum of three months of MI per SLA to assess accreditation.
+STAR needs a minimum of nine months of MI per SLA to assess accreditation.
 This includes the analysis of data and the ratification by a sub-committee of the STAR Accreditation group.

 Volume information is collected purely for STAR’s internal calculations.
 Volume information is not shared with any other STAR participant or STAR governance group.